demisto/content-docs/docs/integrations/context-standards-mandatory.md

 - contextPath: URL.Data
   description: The URL
   type: String
+- contextPath: URL.Relationships.EntityA
+  description: The source of the relationship.
+  type: string
+- contextPath: URL.Relationships.EntityB
+  description: The destination of the relationship.
+  type: string
+- contextPath: URL.Relationships.Relationship
+  description: The name of the relationship.
+  type: string
+- contextPath: URL.Relationships.EntityAType
+  description: The type of the source of the relationship.
+  type: string
+- contextPath: URL.Relationships.EntityBType
+  description: The type of the destination of the relationship.
+  type: string
 - contextPath: URL.DetectionEngines
   description: The total number of engines that checked the indicator.
   type: String